SCIMTA/blc-nft-real-estate-marketplace-dapp/README.md

 - `yarn`
 - `yarn start`

-## If using ganache, you can ignore if use rinkeby.
+## For ganache, you can ignore if use rinkeby.

 3. Install ganache (private blockchain for testing): https://www.trufflesuite.com/ganache
 4. Open ganache, do quickstart, then on the far right side of the first address click the key icon, copy the private key,